-Well, per year, you could be looking at a saving of over $1,400 from your electricity bill in 2020.
+Well, per year, you could be looking at a saving of over $1,400 from your electricity bill.
 That’s because the average energy bill for an American household is roughly $1,408 each calendar year.

 That works out at a saving of over $100 every single month.